eleapttn/AI-Training-OVHcloud-Streamlit-marine-sounds-classification/README.md

-# Deploy a Streamlit app to classify sounds using a pre-trained model with AI Training (OVHcloud)
+# Classification of marine mammal sounds with AI Notebooks (OVHcloud)